MicrosoftDocs/customer-insights/ci-docs/enrichment-liveramp.md

 [!INCLUDE [enrichment-results](includes/enrichment-results.md)]

+The **Number of customers enriched by field** provides a drill-down into the coverage of each enriched field.

 ## Next steps

 Build on top of your enriched customer data.
 Use the AbiliTec IDs to consolidate customer profiles into a person-based view.